Carnival passenger rescued after plunging off 10th floor deck during cruise, company says

 The captain turned the ship around and deployed a life boat to rescue the man.
 Video footage from the rescue surfaced on Facebook over the weekend.

+In January, Royal Caribbean International banned a passenger who intentionally jumped from Deck 10 of one of its cruise ships.

 Overboard incidents on cruise ships are dangerous, but rare.
-In 2018, the 23 people who went overboard represented less than .000085 percent of the 27 million-plus people who took a cruise.
+In 2018, the 23 people who went overboard represented less than .000085% of the 27 million-plus people who took a cruise.
 But only three of those people were rescued alive, according to news reports.

 Comments